 DeportationIf a foreigner deliberately continues to stay in Japan after the expiration of the period of stay, a deportation order will be given to the foreigner.
 Those who voluntarily appear at the Immigration Bureau and those who have been arrested will be treated differently.

 自主出頭の場合If the foreigner has voluntarily appeared at the Immigration Bureau before being arrested by the police, he or she will be allowed to return home without being prosecuted.

 逮捕された場合If the foreigner has been arrested by the police, he or she will either be sent to the Immigration Bureau within ten days after the arrest, or prosecuted.
 If prosecuted, he or she will be held in a detention center or detained by the police untill a judgment is given, which usually requires about 45 days.
 After a judgment is passed, he or she will be sent to the Immigration Bureau and then deported.

 Ordinary Departure from JapanIf a foreigner has to illegally stay in Japan for a very short period of time due to an illness or other unavoidable cause, the foreigner will be required to complete procedures for extension of the period of stay and then leave Japan.

 - If a foreign national dies in Japan, his or her family, relative, or another person who lived with the deceased, must submit a report to the municipal office of the town where the deceased resided.
 The report should be submitted within seven days of the death.

-- the Certificate of Alien Registration of the deceased must be returned to the municipal office where it was issued within 14 days of the death.
+- The residence card (Zairyu card) must be returned to the municipal office where it was issued within 14 days of the death.